 A vehicle is deemed abandoned (Transportation Code Section 683.031) after the 10th day after the date the contract expires (Procedure 1: Consent) or the Notice to Remove Vehicle is made (Procedure 2: Non-Consent).
-The claimant must report the motor vehicle as abandoned to the law enforcement agency in the jurisdiction where the vehicle is located or the Texas Department of Public Safety within 7 days of the determination the vehicle is abandoned.
+The claimant must report the motor vehicle as abandoned to the law enforcement agency in the jurisdiction where the vehicle is located within 7 days of the determination the vehicle is abandoned.
 No storage charges may be assessed if law enforcement is notified after the 7th day; however, any other fees remain valid.